I don't think it's any secret at this point…

-- The bench is generally just very well made.
+- The bench is very well made.
 The frame is strong and supportive, and all moving parts are extremely tight.

-- The ladder-style adjustment system makes for very easy and very quick adjustments.
+- The ladder-style adjustment system makes for easy and quick adjustments.

 - With 7 back adjustments and 3 seat adjustments, the AB-5200 offers a lot of variety.

-- Priced at $469, this bench represents an outstanding value.
+- Priced under $500, this bench represents an outstanding value.

 - The narrow front post ensures your feet have plenty of room to find solid ground.